Hackers News Hackers News

 • Cortex XSIAM Microsoft Teams Marketplace (versions 1.5.0 through 1.5.51)

-Administrators must immediately upgrade their Microsoft Teams Marketplace integration to version 1.5.52 or later to secure their environments against potential data breaches.
+• Immediate Upgrade: Administrators must promptly upgrade their Microsoft Teams Marketplace integration to version 1.5.52 or later.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.